HackScaleTeam/ArpSpoof/README.md

 # arpspoof
-Simple script for arpspoof attack !
+Simple & Fast python script for arpspoofing attack !

 # How to use
 after installing requirements.txt